 Finding the right one

 We have received many great tips on France from Monica, who lives in Provence and writes on her blog.
 Life in a southern French town.
 We are very happy and grateful for these tips!
-Today, one of all the tips led to the beautiful Baux de Provence, which is located about half an hour from Arles.
+Today, one of all the tips led to the beautiful Baux de Provence, which is about half an hour from Arles.
 That is, if you drive correctly.
 We did not.

 On small roads